Go to AAD Home

 Along with dressing changes, your dermatologist may recommend the following:

-• To decrease the odor: Soak a clean washcloth in diluted white vinegar and apply before you dress a wound.
+• To decrease the odor: Soak a clean washcloth in diluted white vinegar and apply it before you dress a wound.

 • To relieve the pain and discomfort: Use an antiseptic wash.